 Pdf, Word, Excel, 2 hard copies and PowerPoint presentation (for incorporation into investment projects)

 This report is currently available in Russian language only.
 However, we can provide an English version of the report within 3 weeks after receiving a payment.

-Chronological scope of the study: 1997-2019; forecast - up to 2025
+Timeline of the study: 1997-2022; forecast - until 2030

-The target audience of the study:
+Target audience of the study:

 - potential investors.

 The proposed study claims to be a reference tool for specialists working in the REM market and making managerial decisions.

 1. Mineral resource base of rare earth elements in the Russian Federation

 2. Projects in Russia related to the extraction and processing of rare earth raw materials